nengo/nengo/README.rst

 Nengo depends on `NumPy <http://www.numpy.org/>`_.
-If you have difficulty installing, try install NumPy first (see below).
+If you have difficulty installing, try installing NumPy first (see below).

 Nengo supports Python 2.6, 2.7, and 3.3+.